asperti/Portrait-Reification/README.md

 # Portrait Reification
 ### Transforming a portrait into a real face with diffusion models ###

+Joint work with Gabriele Colasuonno and Antonio Guerra

 In this repo you may find an application for the transformation of a painter’s portrait into a real human face; we call this process **portrait reification**.

 <p align="center">